lvassor/HyperallometricFecundity/Other/Global_Notes/Global_Notes.md

 * Diego's post-doc advisor - carbon economy of the individual
 * Optimisation - write equation for carbon economy to maximise fitness (growth strategy or size)
 * Equation which maximises reproductive output of an individual, energy-balance - maximise remaining energy in organism, left over for reproduction
-*  Richer dataset - more ready things, provide empirical data.
+* Richer dataset - more ready things, provide empirical data